AVEVA/CONNECT-data-services-developer-docs/content/add-organize-data/collect-data/connectors/pi-to-ocs/set-up-pi-to-ocs/install-agent.md

 1. Verify your agent is visible on the `PI to Data Hub Agents` page in the portal and ready to configure.

-### Silent installations for upgrades or minimal new installations
+### Silent installs for upgrades or minimal new installations

 These instructions can be used to upgrade the PI to Data Hub Agent.
 They can also be used for a new installation of the PI to Data Hub Agent, but the installation requires configuration with the PI to Data Hub Agent Configuration Utility for the new installation.